thasan3003/tahmid-web-resume/content/authors/admin/_index.md

 highlight_name: true
 ---

 Md.
-Tahmid Hasan is currently serving as a **Lecturer** in the department of Computer Science and Engineering at Northern University of Business and Technology Khulna, Bangladesh.
-Now he is conducting **Discrete Mathematics** and **Database Management System** courses.
+Tahmid Hasan is currently serving as a **Lecturer** in the Department of Computer Science and Engineering (CSE) at Northern University of Business and Technology Khulna (NUBTK), Khulna-9100, Bangladesh.
+His responsibilities include conducting classes and labs.

 Besides his job, he is also pursuing his **M. Sc.
-Engg.** degree in the discipline of Computer Science and Engineering at Khulna University of Engineering & Technology, Khulna-9203.
+Engineering** degree in the Department of Computer Science and Engineering (CSE) at Khulna University of Engineering & Technology (KUET), Khulna-9203, Bangladesh.
+His current research topic is **Computer Vision**.

 His research interests include Computer Vision, Deep Learning and Automation.

+Md.
+Tahmid Hasan was born in a small village in the Rangpur district of Bangladesh.
+He spent his childhood there.
+He moved to the city in 2012 after passing SSC from Rupasi High School.
+After passing HSC from Carmichael College in 2014, he was admitted to the Computer Science and Engineering Department at Bangabandhu Sheikh Mujibur Rahman Science and Technology University (BSMRSTU).
+He received his **B. Sc.
+Engineering** degree in 2018 from there.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.